 Magnetic Resonance Imaging is a diagnostic technique that uses a strong magnetic field, radio waves and a computer to generate detailed, sectional images of human anatomy.

-1. MRI Hybrid Program: almost all RIS courses related to MRI are offered online through the Salem Campus except for MRI Procedures I and II, MRI Equipment and Image Acquisition I & II, and MRI Techniques.
-These are offered face-to-face at the Salem Campus on Tuesday evenings in the fall, spring and summer semesters.
-This type of instructional method is provided for those students who prefer a direct interaction with the instructor.
+- Hybrid- all RIS courses are offered online EXCEPT for MRI Procedures I and II, MRI Equipment & Image Acquisition I and II, and MRI Techniques.
+These courses are offered either on campus or through remote learning for those who prefer a live, synchronous, class.

 Application Deadline: July 1

 Number of Students Accepted: Up to 25 students each year